Friday, December 6, 2024

 changes starting from the back:

-*Fork - newer updated 40mm fork with different brake mount
+* Fork - newer updated 40mm fork (was 38mm) with different brake mount

-The FM model uses what looks like Sintesi parts, certainly the sprocket guard, 38mm front fork and mudgaurd are. the frame is Sintesi based but a little wider at the top to accommodate the different sized tank.
+The Italian spec FM Futura model is an evolution of the Sintesi model and most of the chassis parts are the same, certainly the sprocket guard, 38mm front fork and mudgaurd are.
+The frame is Sintesi based but a little wider at the top to accommodate the different sized tank.
 The updated components used on the UK bike remained the same until the AF1 was discontinued.

-This part is pure conjecture.
-I would probably suggest buy the time Aprilia UK decided to import the Futura (1yr after launch) production on the type FM had finished and Aprilia had moved on to the type GE/R. Probably Aprilia still had good stock of bodywork so decided to produce a UK specific version with the twin headlights to suit our regulations.
-I do remember the Futura being sold side-by-side with the Sintesi replica (type EU), hence why even though the Replica is a 1989 model mine was registered is a 1992
+So UK Futura bikes were actually GR models dressed as the FM model, probably as Aprilia still had good stock of bodywork so decided to produce a UK specific version with the twin headlights to suit our regulations using the original bodywork on the newer chassis.
+I do remember the Futura being sold side-by-side with the Sintesi replica (type EU), but these were most likely un sold stock bikes hence why even though the Replica is a 1989 model mine own bike was registered is a 1992

 If anybody has any additional info or can confirm any of the above I would love to hear from you?